 Adsense offers CPM rates in the range of USD 1 to 3.
 The average AdSense ad RPM lies in the range of USD 5 to 10 for a broad niche.
 In the case of competitive niches with greater CPC the rate is around a much higher USD 100.
 AdSense has a fill rate of 100%.

 Taboola vs AdSense: Payments and Earnings Report

-Publishers in Taboola network are paid on a NET 30 basis once they have managed to attain USD 100 in their accounts.
+Publishers in Taboola network are paid on a NET 30 basis once they have managed to attain USD 100 in their accounts or even if it is lower.
 The payment comes as a direct deposit through Payoneer to Indian publishers, after their accounts and PAN details are verified.

 AdSense follows a monthly payment schedule.
 It pays publishers through a number of modes such as transfer through cheque, Western Union, EFT and Rapida.
-The minimum payout threshold of AdSense is USD 10.
-AdSense provides detailed reports about an ad campaign in real time.
+The minimum payout threshold of AdSense is USD 100.
+AdSense provides detailed reports about ad clicks in real time.